Skip to content

 }

 The body is serialized as JSON automatically.
-The Content-Type: application/json header is set for you.
+The Content-Type: application/json header is set for you (override it with the optional third argument).

 6. PUT and PATCH Requests